 S.Korea closes churches as coronavirus tally passes 3,700

-Churches were closed in South Korea on Sunday with many holding online services instead of as authorities fought to rein in public gatherings, with 586 new coronavirus infections taking the tally to 3,736 cases.
+Churches were closed in South Korea on Sunday, with many holding online services instead, as authorities fought to rein in public gatherings as 586 new coronavirus infections took the tally to 3,736 cases.
 That came a day after the biggest daily jump of 813 cases in South Korea's battle with the largest virus outbreak outside China, the Korea Centers for Disease Control and Prevention (KCDC) said.
-The death toll rose to 18.
+The death toll rose to 20, up from 17 the day before.

 For the first time in its 236-year history, South Korea's Catholic church decided to halt masses at more than 1,700 locations nationwide.
 Buddhist temples also called off events, while major Christian churches held online services.
 Of the new cases, 333 were from the southeastern city of Daegu, the location of a church at the center of the outbreak, and 26 from the nearby province of North Gyeongsang, KCDC said.